Family Exhibits

 Overview

 The National Museum of Qatar offers a unique 1.5-kilometer journey that immerses visitors in the country’s history, blending movement, touch, and storytelling.
-Along this journey, the museum created Family Exhibits specifically for children aged 5 to 15, where they can engage with Qatar’s heritage in an interactive and hands-on way.
+Within this journey, the museum created Family Exhibits for children aged 5 to 15, designed to make Qatar’s heritage engaging and accessible.

 • Wide view of the archaeological gallery, with large amphora replicas, touchscreen tables, and animated projections illustrating layers of earth and excavation scenes.